microsoft/GraphEngine/doc/TSL/tsl-basics.md

 int32[3,5] mymultiArray;
 ```

-Note TSL array does not support variable-length elements.
+Note that TSL array does not support variable-length elements.
 Thus the following declaration is not allowed:

 ```C#
 string [10] strings; // Not allowed!
 ```

-A list of T can be declared via:`List<T> mylist;`
+A list of T can be declared via: `List<T> mylist;`

 For example: